-Born and raised in Plymouth, Wisconsin, Evers graduated from Plymouth High School and earned his bachelor’s, master’s and doctoral degree in educational administration from the University of Wisconsin–Madison.
+Born and raised in Plymouth, Wisconsin, Evers graduated from Plymouth High School and earned his bachelor’s, master’s and doctoral degrees in educational administration from the University of Wisconsin–Madison.
 He began his career as a teacher and media coordinator in the Tomah school district, becoming principal of Tomah’s elementary and high schools.
 Evers was superintendent of the Oakfield and Verona Area school districts before becoming administrator of CESA 6 in Oshkosh and then deputy superintendent of public instruction.